-An important aspect of the Company's work is its ability to provide the poor with nutritional food.
-In 2018, the Company's charitable partners donated 37 containers with 1.73 million packages of protein and micronutrient fortified dehydrated food representing 8.97 million nutritious meals for the ultrapoor, as well as 227,500 bars of soap for ultrapoor program participants.
-The Company paid for the shipment of the soap in-kind gifts from Hong Kong to the Philippines for distribution by the Company's charitable partners.
+In this fiscal year, the Company's charitable partner donated 1 container of about 274,000 meals for the ultrapoor, consisting of protein and micronutrient fortified dehydrated food.
+The Company also received 33,000 bars of soap for ultrapoor program participants.
+The Company paid for the shipment of these in-kind gifts from Hong Kong to Uganda and to the Philippines respectively.